chmitch/AIAdjacent/Student/05-AMLAutoML.md

 1. Create a "Dataset" from a new "Datastore" by connecting it to the SQLServer in earlier labs and running
    1. Use "Select * from BikeBuyerTraining"
 1. Create an AutoML Service
-1. Publish the "Best Model" to an Endpoint
+1. Publish the "Best Model" to an Endpoint ("No Auth")
-    Try one with "No Authentication", "Token Authentication" and "Key Authentication" to see the differences in the swagger files
-1. Test the Endpoint in Postman
-1. Test in a Power BI Dataflow
+1. Test in a Power BI Dataflow like you did the Cognitive Services

-## Hints

-1. Have a closer look at the columns in BikeBuyerTraining and Prospective Buyer.
-What is different about these two tables?
-Are there any differences that could be preventing you from using your model?

-## Learning resources

-## Hints
-1. If you don't want to write code to call the REST API, Postman is a great tool. (http://getpostman.com)

 ## Learning resources